Big Dog Harness No Pull: What to Check Under Load

 • Enough adjustment range to fine-tune neck and chest fit separately.

-Fit checks before the first walk
+Fit checks before the first full walk

 3. Look from above.
 The harness should stay centered rather than twisting toward one side.